 GST/HST filing deadline

 If you are self-employed GST/HST Registrant, you will need to file a GST/HST Return on a regular basis, even if you have no income to report.
 GST/HST registrants have “reporting periods” which are monthly, quarterly or annually.
 Monthly and quarterly filers must file the return and payment one month after the end of the reporting period.
 Annual filers have until June 15 of the year following the tax year for which the return is being filed.

 If you hire an employee, you have to have your employee complete a TD1 form within seven days of being hired.
 You also have to send your employee a T4 information slip by the last day of February following the year to which the information slips apply.

-Finally, if your business goes out of business, the CRA requires you to submit your final CPP contributions, EI premiums, and income tax deductions within seven days of closing your doors.
-It also requires you to submit any T4 slips as well as a R4 summary and file it within 90 days.
+Finally, if you go out of business, the CRA requires you to submit your final CPP contributions, EI premiums, and income tax deductions (payroll remittances or source deductions) within seven days of closing your doors.
+It also requires you to submit any T4 slips as well as a T4 Summary and file it within 90 days.

 Tracking Due Dates

 To help you stay on top of filing due dates, the CRA has a mobile app.
 You can download it for free and set reminders for the dates that apply to you.
 Additionally, you can check on extensions to the usual due dates.